i2p/i2p.www/i2p2www/spec/proposals/123-new-netdb-entries.rst

   - Number of entries (1 byte) Maximum TBD
   - Entries.
 Each entry contains: (40 bytes)
     - Hash (32 bytes)
-    - Flags (3 bytes)
+    - Flags (2 bytes)
       TBD.
 Set all to zero for compatibility with future uses.
-      TODO: Use a few bits to (optionally) indicate the type of the LS it is referencing.
+    - Type (1 byte) The type of LS it is referencing;
-      All zeros means don't know.
+      1 for LS, 3 for LS2, 5 for encrypted, 7 for meta, 0 for unknown.
     - Cost (priority) (1 byte)
     - Expires (4 bytes) (4 bytes, big endian, seconds since epoch, rolls over in 2106)
   - Number of revocations (1 byte) Maximum TBD